Hawker Hunter: Royal Air Force

 The Hunter F.1 entered service with the Royal Air Force in July 1954.
 It was the first high-speed jet aircraft equipped with radar and fully powered flight controls to go into widespread service with the RAF.
 The Hunter replaced the Gloster Meteor, the Canadair Sabre, and the de Havilland Venom jet fighters in service.
 Initially, low internal fuel capacity restricted the Hunter's performance, giving it only a maximum flight endurance of about an hour.
 A fatal accident occurred on 8 February 1956, when a flight of eight Hunters was diverted to another airfield owing to adverse weather conditions.
 Six of the eight aircraft ran out of fuel and crashed, killing one pilot.

 Another difficulty encountered during the aircraft's introduction was the occurrence of surging and stalling with the Avon engines.
-The F.2, which used the Armstrong-Siddeley Sapphire engine, did not suffer from this issue.
+The F.2, which used the Armstrong-Siddeley Sapphire engine, did not suffer from this defect.
 Further problems occurred; ejected cannon ammunition links had a tendency to strike and damage the underside of the fuselage, and diverting the gas emitted by the cannon during firing was another necessary modification.
 The original split-flap airbrakes caused adverse changes in pitch trim and were quickly replaced by a single ventral airbrake.
 This meant, however, that the airbrake could not be used for landings.

 To address the problem of range, a production Hunter F.1 was fitted with a modified wing featuring bag-type fuel tanks in the leading edge and two (or 4 on later aircraft) "wet" hardpoints for 100-gallon drop tanks.
 The resulting Hunter F.4 first flew on 20 October 1954, and entered service in March 1955.
 A distinctive Hunter feature added on the F.4 was the pair of blisters under the cockpit, which collected spent ammunition links to prevent airframe damage.
 Crews dubbed them "Sabrinas" after the contemporary movie star.
 The Sapphire-powered version of the F.4 was designated the Hunter F.5.

 The RAF later received Hunters equipped with an improved Avon engine.
 The Avon 203 produced 10,000 lbf of thrust and was fitted to XF833, which became the first Hunter F.6.
 Some other revisions on the F.6 included a revised fuel tank layout, the centre fuselage tanks being replaced by new slightly smaller ones in the rear fuselage; the distinctive "dogtooth" leading edge extension (Mod 533) to alleviate the pitch-up problem; the "Mod 228" wing, with increased structural strength and four (rather than the previous two) "wet" hardpoints, finally giving the aircraft a good ferry range.
 The Hunter F.6 was given the company designation Hawker P.1099.